BerkeleyAutomation/gqcnn/README.md

 # Berkeley AUTOLAB's GQCNN Package

+## Package Overview
+The gqcnn Python package is for training and analysis of Grasp Quality Convolutional Neural Networks (GQ-CNNs).
+It is part of the ongoing [Dexterity-Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net/) project created and maintained by the [AUTOLAB](https://autolab.berkeley.edu) at UC Berkeley.

+## Installation and Usage
+Please see the [docs](https://berkeleyautomation.github.io/gqcnn/) for installation and usage instructions.

+## License
+As of Feb.
+1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.
+The code is available for educational, research, and not-for-profit purposes (for full details, see [LICENSE](https://github.com/BerkeleyAutomation/gqcnn/blob/release-prep/LICENSE)).
+If you use any part of this code in a publication, please cite [the appropriate Dex-Net publication](https://berkeleyautomation.github.io/gqcnn/index.html#academic-use).

 ## Version 1.0 Release
 We're excited to announce version 1.0, which brings the GQ-CNN package up to date with recent research in the [Dexterity-Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net/) project.
 Version 1.0 introduces support for: